Witness,

 Self Portraits: 2016 – 2026

 Together they form a decade-long record of becoming.
-Made bold by the act of looking directly at myself, and choosing not to look away.
-Each one waited for the frame to match the mood.
+Made by the act of looking directly at myself, and choosing not to look away.
+Each one waited for the frame to match the moment.
 Some waited years.